Connect your Exchange calendar to let Calendly check for busy times and add events automatically. Learn how to set up your Exchange connection.

 - Select Update.

-How to change the calendar Calendly adds events to
+Change the calendar Calendly adds events to

 -

-On your home page, go to the left-side navigation panel and select Availability.
+From the left-side navigation panel, select Availability.

 -